thenikedestroyer/d3stryr-3stripes/README.md

   * ~~~Add in the ability to manually solve captchas if desired.~~~
   * ~~~Adjust terminal coloring for Windows.~~~
   * ~~~Link injection method~~~
+  * Add a `setup.py` which installs all the necessary libraries
   * Interface w/ a MySQL DB for token harvesting locally.

 ## Not-Gonna-Do List